akka/akka/docs/src/main/paradox/scala/http/routing-dsl/exception-handling.md

 `Route.seal` internally wraps its argument route with the @ref[handleExceptions](directives/execution-directives/handleExceptions.md) directive in order to "catch" and handle any exception.

-So, if you'd like to customize the way certain exceptions are handled you need to write a custom `ExceptionHandler`.
+So, if you'd like to customize the way certain exceptions are handled you need to write a custom @unidoc[ExceptionHandler].
-Once you have defined your custom `ExceptionHandler` you have two options for "activating" it:
+Once you have defined your custom @unidoc[ExceptionHandler] you have two options for "activating" it:

- 1. @scala[Bring it into implicit scope at the top-level.]@java[Pass it to the `seal()` method of the `Route` class.]
+ 1. @scala[Bring it into implicit scope at the top-level.]@java[Pass it to the `seal()` method of the @unidoc[Route] class.]
  2. Supply it as argument to the @ref[handleExceptions](directives/execution-directives/handleExceptions.md) directive.

 In the first case your handler will be "sealed" (which means that it will receive the default handler as a fallback for